What Is Employee Turnover?

 Keeping employees starts with hiring the right employees.
 You likely hire employees who have strong skills and interest that match your open position.
 But, how well do your employees fit in with your business’s culture is the real question?

 You must hire employees who are behavioural and cultural fits for the job and that will add value.
 You can ask employees behavioural interview questions to find out how they react in certain situations it will give an idea.
-Also, during interviews, be sure to show candidates around your business and tell them about your workplace culture it will add value.
+Also, during interviews, be sure to show candidates around your business and tell them about your company culture it will add value.
 Candidates will eliminate themselves hopefully if they don’t fit in.

 If employees don’t fit in with your work environment, I guarantee they won’t be happy at all.
 They won’t fit in, they won’t get along with their co-workers, and they’ll feel lonely all the time.
 An outstanding candidate that doesn’t match the behaviours and culture of your business won’t stay around long for sure.
 They’ll take their skills somewhere where they fit in and enjoy work.